About this HSR Course

 What is a Health and Safety Representative?

-A HSR professional represents the health and safety interests of a work group.
-There is no limit on the amount of HSRs in the workplace, after consultation, negotiation and agreement between workers and the persons conducting a business or undertaking (PCBU).
+A Health and Safety Representative (HSR) is a professional who advocates for the health and safety interests of a work group.
+The number of HSRs in a workplace is not limited, provided there has been consultation, negotiation, and agreement between the workers and the persons conducting a business or undertaking (PCBU).

 • hazards (including associated risks) at the workplace affecting workers in the work group